 Blend the herbs until it becomes a smooth paste.
-The duration depends on how powerful and the quantity of the herbs you have.
-It usually takes about five to ten minutes, and there is no harm to blend it even longer.
+The duration depends on the power and quantity of the herbs you have.
+It usually takes about five to ten minutes, and there is no harm in blending it even longer.

-Transfer the curry paste to a pan or wok.
+Transfer the red curry paste to a large skillet, Dutch oven, or wok.
 Saute over low heat until all the water is evaporated.
-By this time, the oil will bubble at the edge of the paste, and become very aromatic.
+By this time, the oil will bubble at the edge of the paste and become very aromatic.

 The paste will tend to stick to the surface.
-Therefore please keep stirring from time to time, especially when it starts to dry up.
+Therefore please keep stirring from time to time, especially when it starts to dry.

 2. Preparing the vegetables and tofu

 The vegetables I use in this recipe are tofu (taufu) puffs, long beans, cabbage, carrot, and eggplant.
 The choice varies considerably from one recipe to another.
-What I use are the common vegetables among the Malaysian Chinese to cook the curry.
-You can use any combination of vegetables with a variety of colors, shapes, and textures.
+I use the common vegetables among the Malaysian Chinese to cook the curry.
+Try to pick vegetables with various colors, shapes, and textures.
 You can use other ingredients to prepare the mixed vegetable curry: potatoes, sweet potatoes, tomatoes, broccoli florets, cauliflower florets, bell peppers, baby corn, pumpkin, okra, green beans, and snow peas.

 Cut the tofu puffs into half.
-These puffs act like a sponge and will absorb plenty of gravy due to its porous structure.
-It is precooked when purchased and therefore only need to add into the curry last.
+These puffs act like a sponge and absorb plenty of gravy due to their porous structure.
+It is precooked when purchased and only needs to add to the curry last.
 You can use any firm tofu as a substitute if it is unavailable.
 Another good alternative for the tofu puffs is seitan/gluten balls.

-I am using the store-bought Malaysian curry powder.
-Most of the Malaysian curry powder taste similar because they are made from the same set of spices.
-However, there is a vast difference between curry powders made from different countries.
-I would suggest you use the Malaysian curry powder for this recipe and try to avoid Japanese curry powder as it tastes entirely different.
+I am using store-bought Malaysian curry powder.
+Most Malaysian curry powders taste similar because they are made from the same set of spices.
+However, there is a vast difference between curry powders from different countries.
+I would suggest you use Malaysian curry powder for this easy vegetable curry recipe and try to avoid Japanese curry powder as it tastes entirely different.

-I do not suggest you purchase the individual spices to make your blend of curry powder unless you are using it frequently.
+I do not suggest you purchase individual spices to make your curry powder blend unless you use them frequently.
 It is time-consuming, and the flavor will deteriorate over time.

 Check out this Kapitan chicken recipe if you are interested in meat dishes.
-It is a famous Nyonya curry that is with influence from Malay and Chinese cooking.
+It is a famous Nyonya curry with influence from Malay and Chinese cooking.

-Coconut milk plays an indispensable role in making this vegetable curry.
-I always like to use the fresh coconut milk extracted from the grated coconut flesh, which is readily available in most of the tropical countries in Asia.
-It is best to use immediately or can be frozen up to a few weeks.
-If it is not available, use the coconut milk in the can or tetra pack.
+Coconut milk plays an indispensable role in making this Malaysian vegetable curry.
+I always like to use fresh coconut milk extracted from grated coconut flesh, which is readily available in most tropical countries in Asia.
+It is best to use it immediately, or it can be frozen for up to a few weeks.
+If it is unavailable, use the coconut milk in the can or tetra pack.
 Make sure it is full-fat coconut milk that is suitable for cooking and contains 20 to 25% of fat.
 This is because coconut milk is added with other ingredients for drinking instead of cooking.

 The vegetarian curry tastes great if you use stock instead of water.
-We conveniently use the vegetable stock prepared from scratch in our restaurant.
-However, if you decide not to spend too much time making this dish, consider using the store-bought vegetable bouillon or powder.
+We conveniently use vegetable broth prepared from scratch in our restaurant.
+However, if you decide not to spend too much time making this dish, consider using store-bought vegetable bouillon or powder.
 There is vegetable bouillon powder with no MSG added available.